renjifoa/ecommerce/README.md

 - Add products to a cart
 - Retrieve cart information
 - Delete carts manually or automatically after 10 minutes of inactivity
-- No database implementation, in-memory storage
+- No database implementation, in-memory storage with predefined products
 - Code coverage with JaCoCo
 - Review code style with CheckStyle
 - API documentation with Swagger